arjunmehta/node-georedis/README.md

 - **Basic management (addition, querying and removal) of sets of named geo locations.**
 - **Fast querying of nearby locations to a point within a set.
 Fast like redis is fast.**
+- **Sort, limit, and get location and distance information of nearby query results.**
 - **Defaults to use native [Redis geo commands](http://redis.io/commands#geo) if available (means extra performance!), but falls back to emulation otherwise**
 - **A simple, easy to use, scalable interface.**